Celebrating 20 Years of Magnificent Wildlife at Royal Malewane

-New Year’s Eve marked The Royal Portfolio‘s 20th Anniversary.
+New Years’ Eve 2019 marked The Royal Portfolio‘s 20th Anniversary.
 20 years since the Biden family converted their holiday home in the Greater Kruger National Park into what is now Royal Malewane.
-Over the last 20 years we have enjoyed many spectacular wildlife encounters with our guests.
+Over the years we have enjoyed many spectacular wildlife encounters with our guests.
 During that time Royal Malewane has fostered the most qualified guiding team in Africa and now runs one of the most sought after apprenticeship programmes in the industry.
 The team is passionate about wildlife and conservation – never more so than now.

-The ripple effect from the collapse of tourism due to Covid-19 threatens to wipe out decades of conservation work.
+The ripple effect from the decline in tourism due to Covid-19 threatens to wipe out decades of conservation work.
 As communities feel the economic burden of Covid-19, some may turn to illegal poaching for short term financial gain.
 The Royal Portfolio Foundation remains committed to supporting critical conservation and community projects – ensuring that patrols continue in the relentless battle against animal poaching.

 Wherever you are in the world, we hope to inspire you with these beautiful wildlife images.
 Don’t stop dreaming.
 And nor will we, as we look forward to welcoming you back to Royal Malewane after carefully planning protocols and procedures to keep our guests and staff safe.

 “The lion may be the king of beasts, but the leopard is the prince of darkness.”
 By Craig McFarlane